The Russo Brothers Reveal Their Original Title For ‘Avengers: Endgame’

 — lizo mzimba (@lizo_mzimba) April 24, 2017

-Now, it seems kind of hard to imagine that the climatic film of the first three phases of the MCU be called anything other than Avengers: Endgame.
+Now, it seems kind of hard to imagine that the climatic film of the first three phases of the MCU could have been called anything other than Avengers: Endgame.
 If it would have been called Avengers: Infinity Gauntlet, that would have still made a lot of sense, but the change by the Russo Brothers seemed to work out really well.